sp6hfe/e-CzasPL/README.md

 In order to build the C++ application `make` tool is used.

-`make all` does the compilation while `make clean` remove all the building process artifacts.
+`make` does the compilation while `make clean` remove all the building process artifacts.

+Special build which outputs a bit more to the console is available with `make debug` while speed-optimized one is `make release`.

-Result of compilation is an executable located in `build/apps` called `eCzasDecoder`.
+Result of compilation is an executable located in `build/apps` called `eCzasPL`.

 ## Running the C++ decoder